equinor/sepes-api/docs/developers/setup-dev-environment.md

 Microsoft SQL Server Developer https://www.microsoft.com/nb-no/sql-server/sql-server-downloads

-Azure subscribtion.

-Microsoft SQL server
+Microsoft SQL Server

+### Azure
+These services are required
+-AD app
+-Subscribtion
+-Insight

 ## Add dependencies

-In both the Sepes.RestApi and Sepes.RestApi.Test folder run "dotnet restore"
+In both the Sepes.RestApi and Sepes.RestApi.Test folder run the command "dotnet restore"

-In the FrontEnd folder you need to run "npm install"
+In the FrontEnd folder you need to run the commdand "npm install"

 ## Setup config: